They went round and round in such a magnificent manner.

 Eikou hadn’t kept in touch with her after she left and returned to her life as an ordinary citizen.
 She refused the financial assistance he offered and disappeared into the hustle and bustle of the city.

 Rumors about her reached his ears five years later.
 She’d been arrested for trading on Eikou’s reputation as a high government official, peddling favors for large amounts of money.
-The investigating officers quickly discerned that Eikou had nothing to do with the scheme but neither could he remain untainted in his current position.
+The investigating officers quickly discerned that Eikou had nothing to do with the scheme but he couldn’t remain untainted in his current position.
 He took responsibility and resigned from government service.

 What in the world was she thinking?

 Eikou believed that, at heart, Keishi was a good person.
 He simply couldn’t imagine her becoming involved in criminal behavior.
-He sadly concluded that poverty and deprivation had led her astray.
+He sadly concluded that poverty and deprivation led her astray.
 Since her arrest, she had penned copious letters of apology.
 With every reason to assume she had sincerely repented of her behavior, Eikou petitioned the clemency magistrate, absolving her from any harm he had personally suffered.
 As he had once been her husband, he made whole her victims.

 Even today the whole thing left a bitter taste in his mouth.
 Despite the letters of apology and pleas for leniency, Keishi went and committed the same crime again.
 Each time, the scope of the offense grew smaller, but all Eikou came away with was proof that some consciences were truly beyond reform.